fastovetsilya/ProbGBT/README.md

    The choice of smoothing method depends on your specific needs:
       - Use `sample_kde` (default) for the most accurate representation when computational cost is not a concern
-      - Use `spline` for the fastest performance when dealing with large datasets or no calibration is used
+      - Use `spline` for the fastest performance when dealing with large datasets or when no calibration is used
       - Use `gmm` for a good balance between smooth distributions and reasonable performance

 ### Calibration Process